We all know about Peter Piper and the pickled peppers he picked but have you ever wondered what happened to those pickled peppers?

 Where’s the mess of muddy mangoes Mary Mucker mixed?

-If you are feeling adventurous then the next step is to answer the question.
-‘Where is the mess of muddy mangoes Mary Mucker mixed?’
+The next step, following the ideas we saw in the film above, is to ask the question, ‘Where is the mess of muddy mangoes Mary Mucker mixed?’
 Or ‘Where’s the batch of buttery biscuits Betty Bairstow baked?”